 Again, this provision technically only applies to federal courts, but the Fourteenth Amendment has expanded the guarantee of due process to cover all the states.

 Most people are aware of the expression “I plead the Fifth.”
 When a person suspected of a crime says this, they’re asserting their right to avoid self-incrimination as guaranteed under the Fifth Amendment.
 Basically, a person could say something that could be used as evidence against them in a trial – they don’t have to respond to a question if they don’t want to because what they say might be used against them.

-The famous “Miranda warning” issued by police also finds its roots in the Fifth Amendment – “you have the right to remain silent” is a direct reference to the section on self-incrimination.
+The famous “Miranda warning” issued by police also finds its roots in the Fifth Amendment – “you have the right to remain silent” directly references the section on self-incrimination.

 Right to Just Compensation

-The value paid is called fair market value – essentially, the government must pay what the value of the property would be if bought by an individual on the open market.
+The value paid is called fair market value – essentially, the government must pay what the property’s value would be if bought by an individual on the open market.